Facebook post engagement is simply any action someone takes on your Facebook page or any other of your posts.

 1. Make Good Use of Post Times

-The off-peak hours on the newsfeed is 6 am to 3 pm most times.
+The off-peak hours on the newsfeed are 6 am to 3 pm most times.
 Try posting during these hours.
-At these hours, there’s less of content being shared and yours will stand a better chance of standing out.
+At these hours, there’s less content being shared and yours will stand a better chance of standing out.

 You must be wondering how you could know when your audience is active on Facebook right?
 You can do this with the help of Page Insights: